'Most Prolific Serial Killer' In America Confesses To Murdering 5 More Women In Ohio

 The five new victims of Samuel Little, 79, originally from Lorain, in northeastern Ohio, are believed to be among the more than 90 women he has confessed to killing.
 Little is already serving three life sentences for killings in Los Angeles in the 1980s.

-The latest charges filed by prosecutors in Cincinnati are thought to be among the decades-ago murders claimed by Little, who authorities say had a murderous rampage, killing women across 19 states over nearly half a century ending around 2005.
+The latest charges filed by prosecutors in Cincinnati are part of what authorities say was Little's murderous rampage, killing women across 19 states over nearly half a century ending around 2005.

 Hamilton County Prosecutor Joseph Deters told reporters that serial killers like Little are difficult for most people to comprehend.